ZouhairEM/floorplan/README.md

 ## Acknowledgments

 * Thank you [Ties](https://github.com/Indoguy) for some help
+* Future additions
     * Some code still needs to be made more efficiently
+    * I wanna work with real JSON objects to load data in
+    * I want to append Floorplan to specific divs, while keeping CSS aspect ratios.